tordbm/GameOfLife/README.md

 ## How to run

-After having GHCi installed one can run `stack runhaskell "Oblig.hs"` to run the script.
+After having GHCi installed one can run `stack runhaskell "Oblig2.hs"` to run the script.

 From there, the game can be played based on the rules of a file by providing "r *filename*".
 It also has a way of defining rules as you go, but I can´t remember how...